tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 Deploying deep learning models on microcontroller means navigating the inherent trade-off balance between classification accuracy and processing efficiency.

 To determine the optimal topology for my device, I initially experimented with three model architectures: a standard Dense Neural Network (DNN), a 1D Convolutional Neural Network (CNN), and a 2D CNN (Table 1).
+To prevent all models from overfitting, a high dropout rate was used between dense layers and noise injection and time-masking were employed to artificially expand the variance of the training dataset.

 <div align="center">